Managing Medicines in Care Homes. Communication and sharing medicines information. Implementing NICE Guidance and Quality Standards.

 There are many medicines which need to be given in a specific way, e.g. with food, before food, after food, dependent on the pulse rate etc.

 Information on each medicine is not always easily available.
-An answer to this is to ensure basic information leaflets on the medicines taken by residents are readily available to staff relatives and (wherever appropriate) to the resident, either in print, or on line.
-A good source of clearly written, short medicines information leaflets is available at http://www.patient.co.uk .
+An answer to this is to ensure basic information leaflets on the medicines taken by residents are readily available to staff relatives and (wherever appropriate) to the resident, either in print, or online.
+A useful source of clearly written short medicines information leaflets is available at http://www.patient.co.uk .

 Your local Pharmacy or Medicines Management Team, Specialist Nurses or G.P. will be able to give advice on the most appropriate patient information sheets, many of which are also available in easy read format and in other languages.